ReadSprintReading RetentionActive Recall for Reading

 Key takeaways

-Active recall means retrieving the idea without the page in front of you.
+Active recall means retrieving the idea without the source in front of you.

 Quiz yourself

-What question would expose whether you actually understood the most important chapter?
+Which question would reveal whether you understood the most important chapter?

-How would you turn one book summary into a two-minute recall drill?
+How could you turn one summary you already have into a two-minute recall drill?

 Frequently asked questions